seunex17/codeigniter4-smarty/README.md

 ```

-To lean more about the smarty tag you can check out the smarty official documentation here: https://smarty-php.github.io/smarty/stable/
+To learn more about the smarty tag you can check out the smarty official documentation here: https://smarty-php.github.io/smarty/stable/

 <br />